Wake1st/SailingSim/README.md

 - when docking (leeward is better)
   - against the wind, must U-turn into wind
   - with wind, zig-zag
+- a proper simulation needs a propper sail (a redesign is in order)

 ## User Stories

 - [x] control the rudder with left/right bumpers
 - [x] control the sail with the left stick
 - [x] adapt to the wind for effectiveness
-- [ ] read the wind using the flag
-- [ ] see the sail bend according the wind projection
+- [x] see the sail bend according the wind projection
+- [x] read the wind using the flag